Asocia/requests-dashboard/README.md

 - Secret key: gAAAAABgUJqwMzZTO_g2GqgORZD_LRGgIDVhfkX4Tn4pqnkx9awMU2pwZywJkcm7CmV791oNFeeiKp1WEruAHnEOBqqdS89JAzMfAvInFBaWnT5CzluI1kBElaLRUVc6U9S4VxfpJi9sZ0PCrfwaFrKzZzFENbMrG8SiAIsWPh0QEVgiQApPfKv_CcBhn-pVPFzi7gocBpn3

 - Getting the challenge content: You can find the code that I wrote to get the challenge content inside `challenge_content`.
 It's is not the best code but it gets the job done and I won't ever use it anymore so it's OK.

+- Sometimes producer and consumer doesn't start.
+It seems to occur *randomly* when the project is *first built*.
+I couldn't fix this because there is no log at `docker logs producer`, and I don't know a way to reproduce this every time.
+As a workaround, you can re-run the build command if this happens to you.